bbauska/UofM-Inter-with-JavaScript/readme.md

 <p align="center" width="100%">
 <img src="./images/image045.png?raw=true"
   style="width:45%;"
+  title="What happens if you have 2 elements with id=test?"
-  alt="What happens if you have 2 elements with id=test?." />
+  alt="What happens if you have 2 elements with id=test?" />
 </p>

 But I did want you to look at what happens if I do this.
 Back from your